 - Talk to multiple lenders: Many people start and end with the bank they have a checking account with.
 Take some time to look at a few lenders, both through online searches and referrals.
 Your realtor should have a few options for you to consider as well.

 - Compare the costs: Mortgage costs come down to two primary components—your interest rate and closing costs.
-The majority of the time, lenders will have a 3rd party service the loan, so it’s not really necessary to consider the service of the lender beyond purchasing the home.
+The majority of the time, lenders will have a 3rd party service the debt, so it’s not really necessary to consider the service of the lender beyond purchasing the home.

 - Get pre-approved: Since you’ll need a preapproval letter for making an offer, make sure you have this in hand from an approved lender before you start looking at homes.

 - Check reviews: Spend time online and speaking with people who have worked with the lender to get an idea of how easy they are to work with.
-Some lenders treat you like a number, having you submit the same paperwork over and over; others work with you to quickly and efficiently close your loan.
+Some lenders treat you like a number, having you submit the same paperwork over and over; others work with you to quickly and efficiently close your balance.

 Frequently Asked Questions